while-loop/Twitch-IRC/README.md

 License
 -------
 Twitch-IRC is licensed under the MIT license.
-See LICENSE.md for details.
+See [LICENSE](LICENSE) for details.